 We know your rights, including your right to be represented by an attorney, to review the materials relied upon, to submit an Oral Reply and a Written Reply, and to submit witness statements.
 We understand all Due Process violations, as well as other Affirmative Defenses such as USERRA, Discrimination, and how these defenses can be used in responding to the Proposal.

 Additionally, in Responding to a Proposal, this firm has complete knowledge of the different burdens of proof the Agency has in trying to substantiate the charge.
 For example, the burden of proof is different for actions based on alleged misconduct as opposed to alleged non-performance.
 Normally, we can utilize this information to explain to the Deciding Official how the Agency’s charges and specifications cannot be sustained.

 In submitting our reply, we provide an extensive Attorney Brief that goes through the Douglas Factors, which are mitigating factors and must be properly analyzed before a Decision on a Proposal is rendered.

-Based in Washington, D.C., our federal employee law attorneys at The Bell Law Group, PLLC, are available to represent clients across the U.S. We have used our more than 100 years of combined legal experience to help our clients achieve their federal employment goals.
+Our federal employment law attorneys at The Bell Law Group, PLLC, are available to represent clients across the U.S. We have used our more than 100 years of combined legal experience to help our clients achieve their federal employment goals.
 Let us seek to do the same for you.
-Call us at 855-566-2355 or send our employee law firm an email to discuss your particular concern.
+Contact a disciplinary & performance actions lawyer from our firm to discuss your particular concern.
 We are here to help.